 Parts sets are available for purchase directly from the composer.
-Please email email@example.com with the subject "The Cold Pane" to have your request for parts forwarded to the composer.
+Please email firstname.lastname@example.org with the subject "The Cold Pane" to have your request for parts forwarded to the composer.
+Proceed to checkout if you would like to purchase a study score.

 The Cold Pane is about the opposition between the natural, external world and the human, internal world of emotions, and how these two worlds can be at odds.
 It’s also about life, death, grief, and the seasons.
 The cycle explores how we seek meaning in the events of the natural world, and it questions whether the meaning we find there is actually present, or something we impose in our desire to find meaning there.